-FEMS has, from its small but sure beginnings, grown into a dynamic organisation that links 46 member societies from 36 countries.
+FEMS has, from its small but sure beginnings, grown into a dynamic organisation that links 53 member societies from 36 countries.
 Here you will find a reasonably comprehensive chronicle of FEMS in narrative style.
 It is based on "The Federation of European Microbiological Societies: An Historical Review", by Edwin A. Dawes, FEMS Microbiology Letters 100 (1992) 15-24.
-More recent activities are added throughout the text.
+More recent activities are added throughout the text below.

 The first federation of microbiological societies in Europe was a geographically-restricted consortium called the North-West European Microbiology Group (NWEMG), which has turned into existence in 1968.
 Prior to this, the biochemical societies of Europe had been formed into a much larger grouping known as the Federation of European Biochemical Societies (FEBS).
 This served as the model for aspirations for a much wider association of European microbiological societies.